AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Introduction

 We propose a divide and conquer strategy to address the challenge.
-The computational complexity is reduced by dividing the problem of the log matching into multiple independent sub-problems.
-Our key idea is leveraging the call stack information at runtime to decompose the coupling relation within the log matching.
-Specifically, the information can be used to individually locate each node matched with the corresponding log record on the CFG.
+The computational complexity is reduced by dividing the problem of the log matching into multiple independent subproblems.
+In each subproblem, we leverage a small amount of information from the runtime call stack to decompose the coupling relation within the log matching and circumvent a part of the defects of static analysis in the graph building.
+The information helps locate \textit{log points}\footnote[2]{In this paper, we use the term \textit{log point} to refer to an invocation statement that is used to call a logged API in app code.} individually and avoid backtracking as much as possible during the log matching, so our strategy achieves a precise and efficient path exploration.

+As a result, \oursystem outputs the matched path with sufficient contextual information that has wide practical usage.
+Specifically, security analysts can leverage various methods (\eg, manual checking, API usage analysis, machine learning-based analysis) to extract concerned evidence for assessing the maliciousness of the app’s behaviors.
+For instance, the path can help the analysts generate signatures or extract features automatically for machine learning-based schemes identifying malicious app behaviors.
+The analysts can also achieve a precise information-flow tracking on the path.

 Our main contributions are summarized as follows: \begin{itemize}